alyx/go-daddy/README.md

 ### Example

 This is a basic example showing how to generate a self-serve client and retrieve a list of all domains owned by the account.
-Additional examples may be found in the `examples/` folder.

 ```go
 package main